When is America’s Family Pet Expo?

 Are pets allowed?

-No, due to the health and safety concerns for your pet and all the other pets at the expo, pets are not allowed into AFPE, with the exception of guide, signal or service pets, animals are not allowed on the property.
+No, due to the health and safety concerns for your pet and all the other pets at the expo, pets are not allowed into AFPE, with the exception of guide, signal or service pets and must be on a leash.
+The ADA provides no definition of therapy, comfort or emotional support service animals and as such are not considered service animals and are not permitted.
 We have an extensive variety of animals on display, adoption, breeds, exhibits, demonstrations and entertainment for you and your family to enjoy.

 Can I adopt a pet at the Pet Expo?

 Yes, we have designated areas with a variety of adoption groups (refer to Show Program for locations).

 Choosing to adopt a pet is an important decision.
 Below is some information to help you prepare and understand how the process works.

 Please keep in mind that each adoption group must adhere to their own policies and regulations for placing any animals in accordance to State laws.
 Many can range from a government run agency with few restrictions to private groups with very specific restrictions.
 WPA/America’s Family Pet Expo is not responsible for any decisions made between the adoption group and show attendees.

 - Do you have the time to take care of a pet?
 Most pets need some sort of socializing with the owner, exercise and play time, and every pet needs to be feed and cared for.